ome/omero_search_engine/docs/configuration/configuration_installation.rst

 * When the app runs for the first time, it will look for the application configuration file.

   * If the file does not exist, it will copy a default file to the user's home folder.
-  * The file contains some default values which the user should modify.
+  * The file contains some default values that the user should modify.

 * The user needs to install Elasticsearch_ before start using the app.